 Sword Lake and Old Quarter

-Sword Lake and the Hanoi Old Quarter together create a hustling tourist center which is like nowhere else.
-The whole area is the oldest continuously developing area of Hanoi with history that spans 2000 years, representing the eternal soul of “the city of soaring dragon”.
+Sword Lake and the Hanoi Old Quarter together create a hustling tourist centre which is like nowhere else.
+The whole area is the oldest continuously developing area of Hanoi with a history that spans 2000 years, representing the eternal soul of “the city of the soaring dragon”.

 Back then the storekeepers were taxed according to the width of their storefront, so the living space and the storage were located at the rear of the buildings.
 That makes the houses in Old Quarter long and narrow with name “tube house” which became a familiar image in Old Quarter, symbolic even.
-Typical measurement for such houses is 3 meter wide by 60 meter long.
+A typical measurement for such houses is 3 meters wide by 60 meters long.

 Hang Ma is specialized in votive, paper crafts and home decorations.
-During holidays and festivals like Middle Autumn and Lunar New Year , the street turns into a burst of colors, red, silver and gold coming from the envelops, couplets, lanterns, paper caps, paper décor….
+During holidays and festivals like Middle Autumn and Lunar New Year, the street turns into a burst of colours, red, silver and gold coming from the envelops, couplets, lanterns, paper caps, paper décor….

 Being a little bit different from the two streets mentioned, between the name Ta Hien and what the street is famous for, there is hardly a connection.
 The original name of the street was Rue Géraud during the French colonialism period.
 Nowadays, Ta Hien is known as a renowned nightlife spot of the Old Quarter, attracting locals and foreigners alike, coming here to have a taste of fresh beer and enjoy Vietnamese delicacies.
 The prices for everything are generally cheap.